evandjohnston/ft_alone_in_the_dark/Beginner_Exam/level_2/2-do_op/README.md

 ### Approach
 Convert the strings representing numbers to ints.
 Use the string containing the mathematical operator to pick which operation to perform on the two numbers, and print the result.

-## Pseudocode
+### Pseudocode
 ```
-if more or less than 3 arguments have been given
+if more or fewer than 3 arguments have been given
 	print a newline and exit
 set int x to the converted integer value of the first argument
 set int y to the converted integer value of the third argument